 The Clinic first opened its doors at our Church in 2013 and is now located at 26 Hinckley Ridge Road, Blue Hill.
 The Clinic is open from 3:00 – 6:00 pm every Monday, except major holidays.

 Peninsula Free Health Services is under the umbrella of the Waldo-Hancock County Association.
 Visit their Facebook page or call (207) 374-5585.

 In 2009, Blue Hill resident Hadley Friedman founded The Simmering Pot and it has been housed at the Church from the beginning.
 Simmering Pot is a non-profit entity under the umbrella of ROSC (Resources Organizing for Social Change).
 It provides weekly wholesome and nutritious meals free of charge to anyone, regardless of income, in the Blue Hill Peninsula community.
 Ingredients are sourced as locally as possible, supporting local farmers.
 More than one hundred dinners are served each week.
 On the first Monday of every month, volunteers from Blue Hill Memorial Hospital generously prepare the dinner.

 Meals are served in Jonathan Fisher Hall at the Church, Mondays from 2:30 to 6:00pm year round, except major holidays.
 All are welcome to eat in or take out.
 Never a charge, but a donation basket is available.
 Donations from individuals and businesses help sustain the program.
-If you would like to volunteer with preparing, serving or cleaning up, please contact the Church Office at (207) 374-2198 or Mary Hildebrand at (207) 664-9661.
+If you would like to volunteer with preparing, serving or cleaning up, please contact Mary Hildebrand at (207) 664-9661 or Paula Mrozocki at (207) 664-8372.